davidmarkclements/d3-fg/readme.md

   height,     // Number (pixels).
 If not set, is calculated based on tallest stack width,      // Number (pixels).
 If not set, is calculated based on clientWidth when called cellHeight, // Number (pixels).
 Defaults to 18 pixels.
-Font sizes scale along with this value. heatBars, // Boolean, when false (the default), heat is visualized as the background colour of stack frames;
+Font sizes scale along with this value. heatBars, // Boolean, when false (default), heat is visualized as the background colour of stack frames;
             // when true, heat is visualized by a bar drawn on _top_ of stack frames
   frameColors: { // Object, colors for the stack frame boxes.
                  // Used when `heatBars: true`, and for the "all stacks" row when `heatBars: false`